LargeNFT/large-nft/README.md

 Large is a serverless and peer-to-peer blogging platform.
 Build a website that's hosted by your users with [IPFS](http://ipfs.io).

 ## Features
-* Browser-based.
-It's accessed like any other website.
+* Available on web, desktop, and (future) Android/iOS.
 * Create blog posts with embedded media.
 Images (video soon).
 * Create pages with static content.
 * Build custom navigation menus (soon).
 * Users are notified when new content is posted.
 Real time updates.
 * Users with wallets can interact with the app.
 Make comments, post media, etc.
-* Create complex, data-driven plugins. (later)
+* Create complex, data-driven plugins. (future)

 ## Peer-to-Peer
-* No infrastructure to manage or servers to maintain.
+* Basic functionality requires no infrastructure to manage or servers to maintain.
 * Data is hosted by users directly.
 * Easy to customize.
-* No central database with everyone's data that can be stolen.
-Users are in charge of their own data.
+* No central database with everyone's data.
+Users host their own data.
 * If you like javascript this is perfect because it's all javascript.
 * The more users your app gets the more available your site becomes.

 ## Serverless
 Not in the fancy cloud marketing way.
-You don’t have a server.
+By default, you don’t have a server.
 You have an app on your phone/computer and it stores the data that you read and post.
 It's (eventually) syncronized to all your devices.
 The more users a P2P network gets the more reliable it becomes.
 A bittorrent is way faster when you have more peers.
 Same idea here.
 You can have servers, but it’s not a requirement.

 Without servers to maintain there aren’t bills to pay.
 You can create a professional website or app, create content, and share it with your audience without a hosting bill.